AI governance grounded in Te Tiriti o Waitangi and Māori data sovereignty.

 Identify Māori data and assess impacts

 We integrate Te Tiriti o Waitangi principles into your AI governance framework: partnership (working with Māori as partners in decisions about their data, not just consulting after decisions are made), active protection (safeguarding Māori data sovereignty and preventing harm from AI systems), and equity (ensuring AI does not perpetuate or deepen existing inequities).
-This includes practical governance mechanisms: decision rights for cultural concerns, escalation pathways, and accountability structures that reflect genuine partnership rather than tokenistic engagement.
+Output: Treaty-aligned AI governance principles and decision framework.

 Build culturally grounded risk assessment

 We create assessment methodologies that evaluate AI through a te ao Māori lens.
 Does this AI system respect mana?
 Is kaitiakitanga being practised in how data is collected, held, and shared?
 Have collective rights under whakapapa been considered alongside individual privacy rights under the Privacy Act 2020?
 Are there risks to mātauranga Māori from how the AI system processes or generates knowledge?
-These questions complement standard risk assessment and ensure cultural risks are identified alongside operational, privacy, and regulatory risks.
+Output: cultural impact assessment methodology, templates, and guidance.

 We help your organisation turn partnership into structured, repeatable processes: when and how to engage iwi, hapū, and Māori stakeholders in AI decisions, consultation protocols that respect tikanga, decision rights for cultural concerns that carry real weight, and ongoing monitoring with Māori participation.
-This creates sustainable governance rather than one-off consultation exercises, building relationships and capability that strengthen over time.
+Sustainable governance, not one-off consultation exercises.
+Output: consultation framework, accountability protocols, ongoing engagement strategy.

-Māori data governance does not replace your Privacy Act 2020 compliance, ISO 42001 processes, or sector-specific regulatory obligations.
+Māori data governance does not replace your Privacy Act 2020 compliance, ISO/IEC 42001:2023 processes, or sector-specific regulatory obligations.
 It strengthens them.
-We ensure your Māori data governance framework integrates with existing risk management, privacy compliance, and organisational governance structures so that Te Tiriti obligations are embedded in how your organisation makes decisions about AI, not bolted on as an afterthought.
+We ensure Māori data governance integrates with existing risk management, privacy compliance, and organisational governance so Te Tiriti obligations are embedded in how decisions are made, not bolted on.
+Output: integrated governance framework, compliance mapping, implementation roadmap.

 Government agencies and Crown entities